Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ## Nelli

 ### 5/23
-Started Inventory, Map, Player, and Room classes on java files
+Started Inventory, Map, Player, and Room classes on java files.

 ### 5/24

-Established main game interface, walk mode (left and right), and setting in draw
+Established main game interface, walk mode (left and right), and setting in draw.

 ### 5/25

-Drawing blocks in a room and loading background images
+Drawing blocks in a room and loading background images.

 ### 5/26